matrix-org/synapse/docs/admin_api/user_admin_api.md

 - Remove the user from the user directory
 - Reject all pending invites
 - Remove all account validity information related to the user
-- Remove the arbitrary data store known as *account data* (list of ignored users, push rules, etc.)
+- Remove the arbitrary data store known as *account data*.
+For example, this includes:
+    - list of ignored users;
+    - push rules;
+    - secret storage keys; and
+    - cross-signing keys.

 The following additional actions are performed during deactivation if `erase` is set to `true`: